 Nestled in the trees on a five acre property is the Mayu Tiny House.
-Mayu, meaning “cocoon” in Japanese, was built by artist and builder Miwa Oseki Robbins and is available for nightly rental through Airbnb.
+Mayu, meaning “cocoon” in Japanese, was built by artist and builder Miwa Oseki Robbins.
 The house is located in West Hill, a few minutes from Ithaca, New York.

 The Mayu sits at the top of a hill facing east, providing wonderful sunrise views from the large patio.